ldrobnik/drobnik.writing/src/data/blognotes/markdown-quick-guide.md

 ## Headings

-To create a heading, add one or more number signs (#) before a line of text.
+To create a heading, add one or more hash signs (#) before a line of text.

 ```md
 # Heading level 1